ijat/pritunl-api-python/README.md

+WARNING: This project no longer maintained since I'm not using the product anymore.
+Feel free to fork this repo, or take a look at other forks. :)

 # Pritunl API client for Python 3

 This is a simple api client written in Python 3.
 View example in